laughtrey/cis202/README.md

 ### 11 Sorting and Searching - May 6
 >Sorting data containers and binary searching, a telephone lookup program with multiple ways to sort and search.
 >This may be one of the more intricate projects.

+### Qt Programming - May 20
+>Started the first Qt project today, which is a lot of fun.
+Just basic working with the window and design framework.
+>It's nice to finally be able to see code hooked up to a window instead of a command line.